Good to know

 Difference between Parmesan Reggiano and Grana Padano

 Many people believe that Parmigiano Reggiano and Grana Padano are the same thing.
-Indeed, the production technology is very similar but there are many other differences: for example in the seasoning and in cow feed.
+In fact, the production technology is very similar but there are many other differences: for example in theseasoningand in cow feed.

-Furthermore, Parmigiano Reggiano is born exclusively in the provinces of Parma, Reggio Emilia, Modena, Bologna and Mantua.
-In the territories enclosed between the Reno and the Po rivers, the cows are fed only with fodder produced in the area.
+Parmigiano Reggiano, moreover, is produced exclusively in the provinces of Parma, Reggio Emilia, Modena, Bologna and Mantua.
+In the territories enclosed between the River Reno and the Po, the cows are fed only with fodder produced in the area.

 The main differences:

-Parmesan is made only once a day, with the milk milked the night before, partially skimmed in special tanks, to which the whole milk from the morning milking is added directly.
-Raw milk from a maximum of two milkings of the same day is used, partially skimmed for surfacing.
+Processing Parmigiano is made only once a day, with milk milked the night before, partially skimmed in special tanks, to which the whole milk from the morning milking is directly added.
+Raw milk from a maximum of two milkings on the same day is used, partially skimmed by surfacing.

-Absolutely prohibited.
+Preservatives Absolutely prohibited.
 Preservatives allowed because the use of grass stored in silos involves greater risks of contamination.
-Lysozyme (2-2,5 mg/l) is used as an anti-fermentation, to prevent the formation of bacterial cultures inside the wheels during the long maturation period.
+Lysozyme is used (2-2,5 mg/l) as an anti-fermentative, to prevent the formation of bacterial cultures inside the forms during the long period of maturing.

 The brown cow